NRA Responds To Sheriff Israel: ‘No..You Were The One That Didn’t PROTECT These Children’

 — Stephen Miller (@redsteeze) February 23, 2018

 The Broward County deputies also acknowledged the fact that they received 18 calls from 2008 to 2017 warning them about Nikolas Cruz.
-The office said they opened up two probes to verify if the calls were legitimate or not and they were handled “according to the department’s standards.”
+The office said they opened up two probes to verify if the calls were legitimate or not and if they were handled “according to the department’s standards.”
 Without further evidence of potential shooting, the Broward County did not investigate Cruz further.

-Israel also said Scot Peterson, the deputy that shot Cruz, was “on campus through this entire event.”
-The deputy has now resigned and is said to be suffering from the losses.
-The sheriff said the deputy felt “sick to his stomach” after the event and that they did the best they could to limit the casualties.

-NRA supporters and gun activists are still looking for Sheriff Israel to resign.
-Both sides are taking aim at each other and so far, there are no clear resolution on whether or not there will be a revision on the Second Amendment or not.
+NRA supporters and gun activists are still calling for Sheriff Israel to resign.
+Both sides are taking aim at each other, and so far, there is no clear resolution on whether or not there will be a significant legislative push for gun control.